jayzhou125/CS-1660-Data-Science-Toolbox/README.md

 ## Before starting the tool box
 Make sure you have docker installed.

-Click this link and follow the guide: [Docker get-started](https://www.docker.com/get-started)
+If you don't know how to install Docker, click [Docker get-started](https://www.docker.com/get-started) and follow the guide.

 ## Usage
 1. Clone this repo to your local directory.